ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt6-analytics.md

 That's all.
 Now just push the updated source code to the source branch and the analytics of your website will be tracked by google.

-To view your detailed analytics, just login to the [Google Analytics website](https://analytics.google.com/analytics/web/).
+To view your detailed analytics, just log in to the [Google Analytics website](https://analytics.google.com/analytics/web/).

-You can view detailed stats of your website visitors like number of total visitors, active visitors, bounce rate, location of visitors.
+You can view detailed stats of your website visitors like the number of total visitors, active visitors, bounce rate, location of visitors.
 You can also view the real-time data of your visitors.
 How cool is that?

 ![analytics](/images/analytics.png){.img-center}